makerdao/community/governance/votes/Executive vote - December 3, 2021.md

 ## Executive Summary

 If this executive proposal passes, the following **changes** and **additions** will occur within the Maker Protocol:
-- Parameter Changes from the latest [MakerDAO Open Market Committee](https://forum.makerdao.com/t/parameter-proposal-group-makerdao-open-market-committee/7355) [proposal](https://vote.makerdao.com/polling/QmNqCZGa?network=mainnet).
+- Parameter Changes from the latest [proposal](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-2021-11-25/11825/1) from the [MakerDAO Open Market Committee](https://forum.makerdao.com/t/parameter-proposal-group-makerdao-open-market-committee/7355).
 These are primarily small-to-moderate stability fee increases across a number of collateral types, listed in detail below.
 - [Debt Floor (dust)](https://makerdao.world/en/learn/governance/param-debt-floor) increases across multiple vault types, listed in detail below.
 - Onboarding the Gelato UniswapV3 DAI/USDC (0.01%) fee liquidity pool to the Maker Protocol as the GUNIV3DAIUSDC2-A vault type, parameters listed below.
 - Transferring a total of 35,834 DAI to four recognized delegates as part of the [delegate compensation](https://vote.makerdao.com/polling/QmbvuhYH?network=mainnet#poll-detail) trial.